GrapheneOS/hardened_malloc/README.md

 address space without being constrained by needing to keep the design compatible with 32-bit.

+The mutable allocator state is entirely located within a dedicated metadata region, and the allocator is designed around this approach for both small (slab) allocations and large allocations.
+This provides reliable, deterministic protections against invalid free including double frees, and protects metadata from attackers.
+Traditional allocator exploitation techniques do not work with the hardened\_malloc implementation.

 Small allocations are always located in a large memory region reserved for slab allocations.
-It can be determined that an allocation is one of the small size classes from the address range.
-Each small size class has a separate reserved region within the larger region, and the size of a small allocation can simply be determined from the range.
-Each small size class has a separate out-of-line metadata array outside of the overall allocation region, with the index of the metadata struct within the array mapping to the index of the slab within the dedicated size class region.
-Slabs are a multiple of the page size and are page aligned.
-The entire small size class region starts out memory protected and becomes readable / writable as it gets allocated, with idle slabs beyond the cache limit having their pages dropped and the memory protected again.
+On free, it can be determined that an allocation is one of the small size classes from the address range.
+If arenas are enabled, the arena is also determined from the address range as each arena has a dedicated sub-region in the slab allocation region.
+Arenas provide totally independent slab allocators with their own allocator state and no coordination between them.
+Once the base region is determined (simply the slab allocation region as a whole without any arenas enabled), the size class is determined from the address range too, since it's divided up into a sub-region for each size class.
+There's a top level slab allocation region, divided up into arenas, with each of those divided up into size class regions.
+The size class regions each have a random base within a large guard region.
+Once the size class is determined, the slab size is known, and the index of the slab is calculated and used to obtain the slab metadata for the slab from the slab metadata array.
+Finally, the index of the slot within the slab provides the index of the bit tracking the slot in the bitmap.
+Every slab allocation slot has a dedicated bit in a bitmap tracking whether it's free, along with a separate bitmap for tracking allocations in the quarantine.
+The slab metadata entries in the array have intrusive lists threaded through them to track partial slabs (partially filled, and these are the first choice for allocation), empty slabs (limited amount of cached free memory) and free slabs (purged / memory protected).

-Large allocations are tracked via a global hash table mapping their address to their size and guard size.
+Large allocations are tracked via a global hash table mapping their address to their size and random guard size.
 They're simply memory mappings and get mapped on allocation and then unmapped on free.
+Large allocations are the only dynamic memory mappings made by the allocator, since the address space for allocator state (including both small / large allocation metadata) and slab allocations is statically reserved.

 This allocator is aimed at production usage, not aiding with finding and fixing memory corruption bugs for software development.
 It does find many latent bugs